Philosophy

 This is the lifter mid-set who needs to glance at their phone, see "last time: 100kg × 8," tap a button, and get back under the bar.
 The extra screens, animations, and every "share this workout?" popup is a drag on attention.
 They don't want to think about an app more than lifting.

 So VibeRep pre-populates your last session's numbers.
+If you are doing one of your saved workouts, it shows you the number from that workout.
+Nothing better than seeing heavy days numbers on light day right??
 Big tap targets.
-Voice input so you can log with chalked hands.
+Voice input so you can log with chalked hands (this is really nice).
 An Apple Watch app that runs standalone so you can leave the phone in the locker room entirely.
-The goal is logging a set in under 3 seconds and getting out of your way.
+The goal is logging a set in under 3 seconds.

 The person who left the notebook because it was almost good enough, then went back

 This is the lifter who tracked workouts in Notes or a spreadsheet for months/years before reluctantly searching for an app.
 They want something barely more structured than a blank page.
-They'll use templates, we'll re-use the same 4 workouts forever, and delete the app the moment it starts feeling like a "platform."
+They'll use templates (we'll re-use the same 4 workouts for a LONG time).

 This is me EXACTLY.